dzieciou/curl-logger/.github/ISSUE_TEMPLATE/bug_report.md

 # Configuration

-- [ ] system on which you generate the curl command (Windows/Linux/etc.)
+1. Source system on which you generate the curl command (Windows/Linux/etc.)
-- [ ] system on which you debug the generated curl command
+2. Target system on which you debug the generated curl command
-- [ ] curl-logger library version you use
+3. curl-logger library version you use

-# Describe the problem
+# Problem

-- [ ] Step
+1. Steps to reproduce the issue, preferabbly with [minimal, reproducible example](https://stackoverflow.com/help/minimal-reproducible-example).
-- [ ] Actual result
+2. Actual result
-- [ ] Expected result
+3. Expected result

-# MWE

-Please provide a minimal working example to reproduce the problem.